 At Monmouth, Kotecki was a four-year starter and a two-time captain.
 The offensive lineman was named to the All-Midwest Conference First Team three times, was a two-time All-West Region Selection and was named a d3football.com All-American Second-Team selection in 2008.
 In his four-year career, Monmouth went 35-8.

-Kotecki, a Peru, Ill., native, is pursuing a master’s degree in educational policy and administration.
-He and his wife, Courteney, got married in July.
+Kotecki, a Peru, Ill., native, recently received his master’s degree in educational policy and administration from Dakota Wesleyan.
+He and his wife, Courteney, live in Mitchell.

 Graduate Assistant Coach/Defensive Line

 Augsburg College ’11

 Recruiting Territory: Minnesota

 Alex Foster enters his second season as a graduate assistant coach at Dakota Wesleyan University in the 2013 season.
 He works primarily with the Tigers’ defensive line.